hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2025-03-18 (Decoding and Mocking Data)
+We talked about a variety of topics including decoding JSON, how to mock data services, using Vapor as part of software development, and using Cursor AI as a software development tool.

 ##### 2025-02-25 (Solving Problems Together! - MV vs MVVM)
 A discussion about the pros and cons of various patterns with a concentration on MV and MVVM.
 Also an open mike for folks who need help with specific issues related to their apps.